 And when I was in my hardest times, I usually go on FB just to text my mates and they would always cheer me up.

 There were times where I don’t use FB & M at all but that rarely happens tbh.
 So yeah, I failed to stay away from Facebook.

 Ok, who agrees with me that they can’t stay away from YouTube?
 No, like seriously, how can you be away from the one and only YouTube?
 I 100% failed at staying away and I’m not afraid to confess that.

-If I did stay away from YT, I'd probably be very paranoid with the videos my favourite content creators are uploading.
+If I did stay away from YouTube, I’d probably be very paranoid with the videos my favourite content creators are uploading.

-As you can see, I have unsuccessfully past being offline on social media.
+As you can see, I have unsuccessfully past the “social media detox challenge”.
 But you know what?
 It was actually a relief to stay away from the newsfeed.
-It's more like I'm focusing more on myself rather than comparing myself to others.
+It’s more like I’m focusing more on myself rather than comparing myself to others.

-So I challenge YOU to try out the "staying away from social media" challenge for a week (or even a month if you want something challenging) and write your own post on it.
+So I challenge YOU to try out the social media detox challenge for a week (or even a month if you want something challenging) and write your own post on it.